aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-aop.md

     }

     public void createOrder(Order order) {
-        // Perform database operations by directly using the injected sqlSession object.
+        // Direct database operation.
-        // When this method is called, 'simpleTxAspect' will operate, and the transaction will be managed automatically. sqlSession.insert("app.demo.mapper.OrderMapper.insertOrder", order);
+        // The 'simpleTxAspect' automatically handles the transaction lifecycle around this call. sqlSession.insert("app.demo.mapper.OrderMapper.insertOrder", order);
     }
 }
 ```

-*   **How it works**: When `OrderService` receives the `SimpleSqlSession` Bean and calls a method like `createOrder`, which in turn calls a method of the `sqlSession` object (`insert`, `update`, etc.), the method of the `SimpleSqlSession` Bean is invoked.
-At this point, since it matches the Pointcut condition of `simpleTxAspect` (`**: @simpleSqlSession`), the AOP advice is applied.
-The `@Before` advice starts the transaction, and after the method execution finishes, `@After` and `@Finally` handle the commit and session closing, respectively.
+*   **How it works**:
+    1. When `OrderService` calls `sqlSession.insert(...)`, it invokes the method on the injected `SimpleSqlSession` bean.
+    2. This triggers the `simpleTxAspect` because the bean ID (`simpleSqlSession`) matches the Pointcut (`**: @simpleSqlSession`).
+    3. The `@Before` advice opens the transaction.
+    4. The database operation executes.
+    5. Finally, `@After` commits the transaction, and `@Finally` closes the session.

-By leveraging Aspectran's AOP in this way, you can perfectly separate business logic from transaction processing logic, greatly improving code readability and maintainability.
+By leveraging AOP, business logic is perfectly separated from transaction management code, greatly improving maintainability.

-### Conclusion
+### Summary

-Aspectran's AOP can be summarized as follows:

-1.  **Translet/Activity-centric Unique AOP**: It effectively separates common functionalities across the entire service by using the request processing unit, the Translet, and the Activity that executes it, as the Join Point.
-2.  **Performance and Efficiency**: It eliminates unnecessary overhead through selective proxy application via `@Advisable`.
-3.  **Flexible Configuration**: It supports both XML and annotation-based approaches, allowing developers to choose according to the project's characteristics.

-Through these features, Aspectran supports the creation of highly maintainable and efficient application structures by perfectly separating system-level services like transactions, security, and logging from business logic.
+1.  **Lifecycle Integration**: Uniquely utilizes **Translet/Activity** lifecycles as Join Points.
+2.  **High Performance**: Selective proxying via `@Advisable` minimizes overhead.
+3.  **Flexibility**: Supports both XML and Annotation styles for diverse architectural needs.